ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarIntegral.rst

 ICalculationToolScalarIntegral
 ==============================

-.. py:class:: ICalculationToolScalarIntegral
+.. py:class:: ansys.stk.core.vgt.ICalculationToolScalarIntegral

    object

    Integral of input scalar computed with respect to time using one of the specified numerical methods and using one of the specified accumulation types.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolScalarIntegral

 Overview
 --------